 - Assume that the parents file separately and have one child together.
 Only one of the parents may claim that child as an exemption. - Assume that the parents file jointly and have one child together.
 That child works and files a tax return.
 The child may be claimed as an exemption on only one return.
-Thus, either the parents claim the child as an exemption on their joint return, or the child claims the exemption on his or her return. - Assume that the parents are not filing jointly with each other and they have two children in common.
-One parent or the other may claim the exemption for both children, or each parent may claim one child as an exemption on his or her return, depending on the dependency qualification rules.
-However, sometimes a parent signs IRS Form 8332, which gives the other parent the right to claim one or more exemptions on their return which he or she could not claim otherwise.
+Thus, either the parents claim the child as an exemption on their joint return, or the child claims the exemption on their return. - Assume that the parents are not filing jointly with each other and they have two children in common.
+One parent or the other may claim the exemption for both children, or each parent may claim one child as an exemption on their return, depending on the dependency qualification rules.
+However, sometimes a parent signs IRS Form 8332, which gives the other parent the right to claim one or more exemptions on their return which they could not claim otherwise.